Once upon a time… the American dream

 • [...]

-But that we can build a life, a career or a dream that makes the people around us and, most importantly, ourselves a little happier.
-Without pressure, on our terms and with purposes that are as realistic as they are desirable.
+Instead, we should be able to work hard on a life, a career, or a dream that makes the people around us a little happier, and most importantly, ourselves.
+Without pressure, doing our own thing, and with goals that are as realistic as they are desirable.

-So less American dream... and more Sunday nap on the couch at home, for your pretty face!
+So less of the American dream... and more of a Sunday nap on your sofa at home, for your pretty face!

 We do cool right,